 Habits are simple forms of frequently repeated learning that often occur subconsciously.
-For example, when you walk into a dark room you flip the light switch because you want to turn on the light and you’ve learned flipping a light switch does that.
+For example, you walk into a dark room and flip the light switch because you want to turn on the light, and you’ve learned to flip a light switch to accomplish that.
 This habit is a goal-oriented behavior; you flip the switch to achieve the goal of having more light.
-This, like all goal-directed habits, is motivated by consequence.
+Flipping the light switch, like all goal-directed habits, is motivated by consequence.
 But have you ever had a bulb burn out, and forgotten to change it?
-Yet, every time you walk into that room, you flick the light switch anyway.
+Yet, every time you walk into that room, you still flick the light switch.
 This habit is a stimulus-response behavior.
 The stimulus of entering a dark room causes the automatic response of flipping the light switch.
 So, stimulus-response habits differ from goal-directed habits because they are stimulus, as opposed to outcome motivated.

 Neuroscientists have long understood the distinction between goal-directed behaviors and stimulus-response behaviors.
 Normal eating is goal-directed behavior.
 Compulsive overeating is a complex stimulus-response behavior.
 (1-4) The stimulus may vary (boredom, anger, happiness, sexual frustration, fear, or anxiety).
 The strength of the response may also differ (from eating until your stomach feels slightly uncomfortable to eating until you vomit).
 The consequence of compulsive overeating can run the gamut from being slightly overweight to morbidly obesity or bulimia nervosa.
 Why does this happen, and how does this neuro-drama unfold in the brain?

 Well, as it turns out goal-directed behavior doesn’t always begin in the prefrontal cortex.
-There are actually two goal-directed behavior sources contributing to habit formation in the dorsal striatum: the pre-frontal cortex, and the ventral striatum.
-When the pre-frontal cortex initiates a goal-directed behavior, the more it is repeated the more deeply it is encoded by the dorsal striatum.
-When the ventral striatum generates a goal-directed behavior, dopamine is released by the mesolimbic pathway, which makes the dorsal striatum more likely to repeat the action in the future.1 This is because both the ventral and dorsal striatum are dopaminergic, although they utilize dopamine differently and serve different purposes in the brain.
+Two goal-directed behaviors contribute to habit formation in the dorsal striatum: the pre-frontal cortex, and the ventral striatum.
+When the pre-frontal cortex initiates a goal-directed behavior, the more it is repeated, the more deeply it is encoded by the dorsal striatum.
+When the ventral striatum generates a goal-directed behavior, dopamine is released by the mesolimbic pathway, which makes the dorsal striatum more likely to repeat the action in the future.1 The reason this is liable to happen is that both the ventral and dorsal striatum are dopaminergic, although they utilize dopamine differently and serve different purposes in the brain.
 In the dorsal striatum, dopamine initiates action, but in the ventral striatum, it signals reward.3,4

 Incentive Salience and Addiction

-Hence, the brain releases more dopamine when you want to do something than it does when you actually do it.
-That’s because in the reward game, the trick is getting you to want to do something enough to do it; once that happens, game over.
-That’s problematic because the larger amounts of dopamine released in wanting to eat, wanting to eat becomes more pleasurable than eating.
-This why compulsive overeaters can eat beyond the point of a pleasant, healthy experience.
+Hence, the brain releases more dopamine when you want to do something than it does when you do it.
+That’s because, in the reward game, the trick is getting you to want to do something enough to do it; once that happens, game over.
+That’s problematic because the larger amounts of dopamine released in wanting to eat, make wanting to eat more pleasurable than eating.
+Hence, compulsive overeaters can eat beyond the point of a pleasant, healthy experience.
 It is not the eating experience that is driving the compulsive, addictive behavior but the extra dopamine derived from wanting to do it because of the reward cue.4 This scenario is the signature of any and all addiction.

-However, in normal eaters, the pre-frontal cortex, like a nagging mother, imposes impulse control.
-“Don’t even think about eating more food, you look like a bean bag chair with lips.”
+However, in regular eaters, the pre-frontal cortex, like a nagging mother, imposes impulse control.
+“Don’t even think about eating more food; you look like a bean bag chair with lips.”
 However, if you have pre-frontal cortex damage, reduced serotonin, or excessive stress, the prefrontal cortex’s ability to impose impulse control decreases.
 Even if you’re experiencing a major distraction in your life the prefrontal cortex’s functionality is compromised.
 This inability to exercise impulse control allows a behavior like eating to transform from being a hedonic goal-oriented habit in the ventral striatum to a compulsive stimulus-response habit in the dorsal striatum.
-Addictive compulsive goal-directed behaviors in the ventral striatum turning into stimulus-response habits in the dorsal striatum are only part of the problem.
+Addictive, Compulsive goal-directed behaviors in the ventral striatum turning into stimulus-response habits in the dorsal striatum are only part of the problem.
 5,6

 Perspective, not reality, determines how our brains negotiate daily living.
-Early learning and memory are the chief currencies of that enterprise.
+Early learning and memory are the main currencies of that enterprise.
 If you learn to self-medicate with food as a child, this habit will surely encode in the dorsal striatum.
-"A habit is a cable and each day it weaves a thread.
-Eventually it is so strong, it seems impossible to break." my mother used to say.
+"A Habit is a cable and each day it weaves a thread.
+Eventually, it is so strong; the cable is impossible to break." my mother used to say.
 She was wrong.
-There are no cables that cannot be broken, Compulsive overeating is a cable that must be broken.
+There are no cables that we cannot break; Compulsive overeating is a cable that we must break.

 We all have our buckets of woe and private demons.
 The onus is on each of us to slay our private demon and reconstruct our lives.
-One of the keys in my moving towards that higher ground is learning how your brain specifically works.
-More importantly it is learning never to value what your brain cannot do than what it can do.
+One of the keys to my moving towards that higher ground is learning how your brain specifically works.
+More importantly, it is learning never to value what your brain cannot do than what it can do.
 Remain fabulous and phenomenal!